chrisbenincasa/tunarr/docs/getting-started/installation.md

 The general format of tags is: `{release}{-encoder}?`.

 Since Tunarr is currently pre-release, there is a single tag: `edge`.
 The edge tag is pushed hourly from the `main` branch.
-We also support a specialized image build which includes support for Nvidia hardware-accelerated encoding:
+We also support a specialized image builds which include support for hardware-accelerated encoding with Nvidia, QSV, and VAAPI.

 !!! info

-    Tunarr currently does not have builds that support QSV / VAAPI.
-We are looking into software changes to how Tunarr uses FFMPEG in order to function properly.
+    Tunarr has experimental support for QSV / VAAPI.
 This issue is tracked here: [chrisbenincasa/tunarr#23](https://github.com/chrisbenincasa/tunarr/issues/23)

 Docker:

 - `chrisbenincasa/tunarr:edge`
+- `chrisbenincasa/tunarr:edge-nvidia`
-- `chrisbenincasa/tunarr:nvidia-edge`
+- `chrisbenincasa/tunarr:edge-vaapi`

 GHCR:

 - `ghcr.io/chrisbenincasa/tunarr:edge`
+- `ghcr.io/chrisbenincasa/tunarr:edge-nvidia`
-- `ghcr.io/chrisbenincasa/tunarr:nvidia-edge`
+- `ghcr.io/chrisbenincasa/tunarr:edge-vaapi`

 ## Binaries